-Each student residing on campus will receive a key upon admission to the residence hall.
-The \$5.00 key deposit is refundable when the key is returned to the Resident Dean or Resident Counselor.
-Crowder Hall also requires a \$5.00 deposit for the mailbox key.
+Each student admitted to residence living will receive a key for his or her room in the residence hall.
+A \$5.00 key deposit is charged and is refundable when it is returned to the Resident Dean or Resident Counselor.
+A \$5.00 deposit for the mailbox key is also required for Crowder Hall and Guy Hall residents.
 Students are requested to keep their rooms locked at all times, for the College cannot assume responsibility for any loss of personal property.
 If a student key is lost or stolen, it should be reported immediately to the Resident Deans or Resident Counselor who alone are authorized to have another key made.
-A minimum charge of \$5.00 will be made for duplicating the key.
+A minimum charge of \$10.00 will be made for duplicating the key.